- Independent auditor's report

 Overview and context

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we considered where the management board made important judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-In the annual report, the entity has disclosed the accounting estimates and most important sources of estimation uncertainty in the section estimates.
-As a retail organisation the inventory makes up 42% of the balance sheet of Beter Bed Holding N.V.
-The valuation of this inventory contains an important estimation uncertainty which is partly based on management’s judgment.
+In particular, we considered where the management board made important judgements, for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
+In the annual report, the entity has disclosed the accounting estimates and most important sources of estimation uncertainty in the section estimates and judgements on page 67.
+As a retail organisation, the inventory makes up 40% of the balance sheet of Beter Bed Holding N.V.
+The valuation of this inventory contains an important estimation uncertainty, which is partly based on management’s judgment.
 Given this uncertainty and the absolute volume of the inventory, we consider the existence and the valuation of the inventory a key audit matter.
 This has been further disclosed in the section ‘key audit matters’ of this auditor’s report.

-Beter Bed Holding N.V. has strategic objectives related to increasing customer satisfaction and growth of both net revenue and market share.
-To reach these objectives investments are made in online solutions, shop formulas and extension of shops in different countries.
-Based on this, stakeholders are mainly referring to the development in net revenue.
-As a result, we have identified accuracy of net revenue as the second key audit matter in our audit.
-Furthermore, we have used net revenue as base in determining materiality as is further disclosed in the relevant section.
+Beter Bed Holding N.V. has strategic objectives related to increasing customer satisfaction and growth of both revenue and market share.
+To reach the objectives investments are made in online solutions, shop formulas and extension/optimisation of shops in different countries.
+Based on this, stakeholders are mainly referring to the development in revenue.
+As a result, we have identified accuracy of revenue as the second key audit matter in our audit.
+Furthermore, we have used revenue as basis in determining materiality as is further disclosed in the relevant section.

 We ensured that the audit teams both at group and at component levels included the appropriate skills and competences which are needed for the audit.
-Therefore, we have included specialists in the areas of IT, income tax and employee benefits in our team.
+Therefore, we have included specialists in the areas of IT and income tax in our team.
+In addition, we have included experts in assessing the continuity assumption as a result of the negative development of the financial results, valuation of buildings and IFRS 16.

 The outline of our audit approach was as follows: